gerbless/react-tutorial/README.md

 - **Babel** It is a compiling tool that allow us to use latest features of Javascript in older environment.
 - **Webpack / Browserify** These tools are module bundlers, they allow us to split our code in many files, keeping our code tidy.
 Then they will join all these files and compress in just 1 file.
-- **JSX** JSX is a special syntax that help us to create HTML markup inside javascript code.
+- **JSX** JSX is a special syntax that help us to create HTML markup inside Javascript code.
-- **Gulp** This is a tool that allow us to automate repetitive task such as compressing images, CSS preprocessing, linting javascript code, etc.
+- **Gulp** This is a tool that allow us to automate repetitive task such as compressing images, CSS preprocessing, linting code, etc.

 ## My first component